In consideration of the performers and those seated around you, please silence and dim the brightness on your device.

 He has conducted performances with the Houston Symphony, Los Angeles Philharmonic, National Symphony, American Symphony Orchestra, and has worked with such conductors as Esa-Pekka Salonen, Osmo Vänskä, Antonio Pappano, Christoph von Dohnanyi, Valery Gergiev, Mstislav Rostropovich, and Leonard Slatkin.
 Mandarano is the Artistic Director of the Sinfonietta of Riverdale, and has been the Director of the Macalester Symphony Orchestra since 2012.
 In 2021, he commissioned new works for the Macalester Orchestra intended for asynchronous performance—the subsequent video of these 5 Pandemic World Premieres has received more than 65,000 views on YouTube.
 He was named Artistic Director of the Minnesota Youth Symphonies in 2022.

 Lucas Shogren is a multifaceted musician whose style and energy has been sought after across the United States.
 He is currently the Orchestra Director at Mounds View High School in Arden Hills, where he teaches over 250 students in 6 different ensembles.
+He also serves as an adjunct cello instructor at University of Northwestern in St. Paul.

 In 2022, he was named Conductor of the Repertory Orchestra.
 Shogren has been a guest clinician and conductor for several national and state festivals and conferences.
 In 2019, he was the recipient of The Master Teacher: School Orchestra Award from the Minnesota String & Orchestra Teachers Association.